-The Brazilian Society of Mastology (SBM) was founded in 1959, and later recognized by the Brazilian Medical Association (AMB) and the Medicine Federal Council (CFM) in 1978 and 1989, respectively.
+The Brazilian Society of Mastology (SBM) was founded in 1959, and later recognized by the Brazilian Medical Association (AMB) and the Federal Council Medicine in 1978 and 1989, respectively.
 In 1982, an analysis of curricular proficiency was conducted to qualify the first specialists and, in 1986, the first exam to become specialist in mastology (TEMA).

 SBM Bulletin was edited in the 1980s, which was focused on providing news and small updates to specialists.
-However, an official Journal of the society to publish research from Brazilian authors was lacking at that time.
+However, an official Journal of the Society to publish research from Brazilian authors was lacking at that time.

 On August 1991, the Revista Brasileira de Mastologia (Brazilian Journal of Mastology) was born.
 It was created by the SBM president at that time, the entrepreneur and idealist Antônio Figueira Filho, with the support of Marconi Luna, the diligent SBM general secretary.
 First editors were: Antônio Figueira Filho, Henrique M. Salvador Silva and Jairo L. Coelho Junior.
 There was also an Editorial Board comprised by Carlos Henrique Menke, Ezio N. Dias, José A. Ribeiro Filho, José Baptista da Silva Neto and Orlando Silva Telles, with other representatives of many Brazilian state regionals.